vinyll/certbot-install/readme.md

 Install latest version of [certbot](https://github.com/certbot/certbot).

-This makes Certbot is useful since Ubuntu 20.04 Focal.
-Probably for latest Debian as well and is also valid for Ubuntu 21.04 / 21.10.
+This makes Certbot is useful with the latest Ubuntu.
+Probably for latest Debian as well and is also valid for older Ubuntu 21.04 / 21.10.

 ## How to Install